 You must be at least 12 years old to join.
 We are unable to add you onto our system until after your 12th birthday.

 When will registration start?
 Can my son/daughter join at anytime?

 Registration starts during the Vancouver School Board (VSB) school year.
 Our unit has two registration intakes: September and January.
-Please head over to recruiting for further information.

 Due to a strict training timeline, your son/daughter cannot join anytime after September (for September intake) or January (for January intake).
 You will be given notice as to when will be the last registration date on the recruiting page.